mujakob/efmModeller/README.md

 ### API calls
 The vuex file contains a function
 ```
-apiCall(url, method = "GET", objectData = null)
+store.dispatch({
+  type: 'apiCall',
+  url: 'your/API/call', //Settings.backend + 'url' is used inside the function!
+  method: 'POST',       //default 'GET'
+  objectData: {         //only for POST and PUT
+      data: '...'
+  }
+})
 ```
-which should suffice for most calls for the backend
+which should suffice for most calls for the backend (as set in settings.js).
+It is set to automatically use the authentication set by the login process.

 ### Errormanagement